Downtown Toronto: Neighbourhoods

-To the west of the financial district is the Entertainment District.
-It is home to hundreds of restaurants, nightclubs, sporting facilities, boutiques, hotels, attractions, and live theatre.
-The district was formerly an industrial area and was redeveloped for entertainment purposes in the early 1980s, becoming a major centre for entertainment.
+To the west of the financial district is the Entertainment District, home to hundreds of restaurants, nightclubs, sporting facilities, boutiques, hotels, attractions, and live theatre.
+That district was formerly an industrial area and was redeveloped for entertainment purposes in the early 1980s, becoming a major centre for entertainment.
 The redevelopment started with the Mirvish family refurbishing the Royal Alexandra Theatre and their construction of the Princess of Wales Theatre.
 The area is now the site of Roy Thomson Hall and the Canadian Broadcasting Centre.

 The Royal Ontario Museum is a museum of art, world culture and natural history, located in the upscale Yorkville district.

-The Yorkville area, to the north, north of Bloor Street and the Mink Mile, has more than 700 designer boutiques, spas, restaurants, hotels, and world-class galleries.
-It is a former village in its own right (prior to 1883) and since the early 1970s has developed into an up-scale shopping district.
-The intersection of Bloor and Yonge Streets is the intersection of the city's subway lines and is one of the busiest intersections in the city.
-At the intersection of Avenue Road and Bloor Street is the Royal Ontario Museum, the largest museum in the city, with a diverse anthropological and natural history collection.
+The Yorkville area, to the north of Bloor Street and the Mink Mile, are more than 700 designer boutiques, spas, restaurants, hotels, and world-class galleries.
+It was a former village in its own right (prior to 1883) and since the early 1970s has developed into an up-scale shopping district.
+Where Bloor and Yonge Streets cross the city's subway lines, is one of the busiest intersections in the city.
+At Avenue Road and Bloor Street is the Royal Ontario Museum, the largest museum in the city, with a diverse anthropological and natural history collection.

 The Harbourfront area to the south was formerly an industrial and railway lands area.
 Since the 1970s, it has seen extensive redevelopment, including the building of the Rogers Centre stadium, numerous condominiums and the Harbourfront Centre waterfront revitalization.
 The area to the east of Yonge Street is still in transition, with the conversion of industrial lands to mixed residential and commercial uses planned.

 Among the important government headquarters in downtown Toronto include the Ontario Legislature, and the Toronto City Hall.